Palm Court

 No analysis available

-I searched for 'parking fee', 'monthly parking', 'parking rent', and similar phrases and found no mention of additional parking charges or amounts.
-There is no evidence in the remarks to provide a parking fee value.
+I searched the remarks for 'parking fee', 'monthly parking', 'parking charge', and similar terms and found no statements about a parking fee.
+No amount or fee structure is provided in the remarks, so monthly parking fee is unknown.

 Guest parking is present: 12 of 20 MLS checkbox entries include guest parking and many remarks across listings mention 'guest parking' or 'ample guest parking'.
 The repeated, explicit references from multiple agents indicate visitor parking is available in the complex.